All Episodes

 He actually wrote a great book.

-Uh he's just been a a genius and a pioneer in pushing America towards this this necessary.
+He's just been a genius and a pioneer in pushing America towards this necessary, we need energy independence.

 It's good for national security.

-It creates high paying career jobs in the energy sector.
+It creates high-paying career jobs in the energy sector.

-You know, we can help out our allies that that stupidly became dependent in Western Europe on the likes of Vladimir Putin for the lifeblood of the economy all over the world, and that was their energy because they gave in to their climate alarmists in these countries.
+You know, we can help out our allies that stupidly became dependent in Western Europe on the likes of Vladimir Putin for the lifeblood of the economy all over the world.

-Anyway, it's on Amazon.com, Hannity.com, bookstores everywhere.
+Anyway, it's on amazon.com, Hannity.com, bookstores everywhere.

-Uh well, it's it's so good to be with you.
+Well, it's so good to be with you.

 We had record low oil prices, record low inflation.

-Biden inherited inflation at 1.4%.
+Biden inherited inflation of 1.4%.

 You got nearly two-thirds of the country living paycheck to paycheck, even though inflation has cooled a little bit.

-All they want to do is manipulate who becomes president, so these policies, you know, they double and triple down on stupid.
+All they want to do is manipulate who becomes president so these policies, you know, they double and triple down on stupid.

 Do you see the same thing?

-Uh it's been a terrible situation on energy.
+It's been a terrible situation on energy.

 Well, I mean, we had it, we lost it, and now we're about to lose it again.